cashapp/backfila/client-misk-dynamodb/README.md

 # client-misk-dynamodb

-Backfila Misk client implementation to backfill a DynamoDB datastore.
+Deprecated Backfila Misk client implementation to backfill a DynamoDB datastore.

+Use client-dynamodb instead.